0%

 Dominance

-Dominance represents control over a lane's spiritual energy, which can be harnessed to generate Souls.
-Players compete for Dominance by maintaining the highest total Resolve in a lane.
+Dominance represents control over a plane's spiritual energy, which can be harnessed to generate Souls.
+Players compete for Dominance by maintaining the highest total Resolve in a plane.

 Dominance Coins & Zones

-There are exactly 3 Dominance coins in the game - one for each lane.
-Each lane has a corresponding Dominance tracker (coin) which begins in a neutral position between both players' playmats.
+There are exactly 3 Dominance coins in the game - one for each plane.
+Each plane has a corresponding Dominance tracker (coin) which begins in a neutral position between both players' playmats.

 Dominance Coin Active SideDominance Coin Inactive Side